Part of

 Urton, Gary.
 2015.
 Inka administration in Tawantinsuyu by means of knotted cords.
 In The Cambridge World Prehistory, Vol. 3: Early Cities in Comparative Perspective 400 BCE–1200 CE, Norman Yoffee (ed), 181–206.
 Cambridge: Cambridge University Press.
 DOI logoGoogle Scholar

 Van de Kerke, Simon & Muysken, Pieter.
 2014.
 The Andean matrix.
 In The Native Languages of South America: Origins, Development, Typology, Loretta O’Connor & Pieter Muysken (eds), 126–151.
-Cambridge University Press.
+Cambridge: Cambridge University Press.
 DOI logoGoogle Scholar

 Van Gijn, Rik & Muysken, Pieter.
 2020.
 Highland-lowland relations: A linguistic view.
 In Rethinking the Andes-Amazonia Divide: A Cross-Disciplinary Exploration, Adrian J. Pearce, David G. Beresford-Jones, & Paul Heggarty (eds), 178–210.
 London: UCL Press.
 DOI logoGoogle Scholar

-Wipio, Gerardo, Antunce, Alejandro P. & Jakway, Martha A. 1996.
+Wipio, Gerardo, Antunce, Alejandro p., & Jakway, Martha A. 1996.
 Diccionario Aguaruna–Castellano, Castellano–Aguaruna.
 Lima: Instituto Lingüístico de Verano.Google Scholar

 Zevallos, Jorge.
 1995.
 El área geográfico-cultural de la prehistoria de Chachapoyas: una nueva postulación.
 Gaceta Arqueológica Andina 24: 13–23.Google Scholar